George Broke-Middleton: Career

-On 4 February 1855, he succeeded to his older brother's baronetcy.
+On 4 February 1855, he succeeded to his unmarried older brother's baronetcy.
 He was appointed a Companion of the Order of the Bath (CB) in July 1855.
-In 1860, Broke assumed the additional surname of Middleton after inheriting the estate of his cousin, Sir William Fowle Fowle Middleton.
+In 1860, Broke assumed the additional surname of Middleton after inheriting the estate of his cousin, Sir William Fowle Fowle Middleton, 2nd Baronet.
 In 1864, he served as High Sheriff of Suffolk.

+Personal life

+On 27 August 1853 at Ghent, Belgium, Broke married Albinia Maria (née Evans) Rushbrooke (1821–1905), daughter of Thomas Evans, after she had been divorced by her husband, Maj.
+Robert Frederick Brownlow Rushbrooke, on the grounds of her adultery with Broke.
-He died unmarried and the baronetcy became extinct.

-His Suffolk estates were inherited by a niece, Lady de Saumarez, formerly Jane Anne Broke, the daughter of his brother Captain Charles Acton Broke.
-In 1882, she had married James Saumarez, 4th Baron de Saumarez, and the estates thus passed into the Saumarez family.
+Broke-Middleton died at Shrubland Park on 14 January 1887, and the baronetcy became extinct.
+His Suffolk estates were inherited by a niece, Lady de Saumarez, formerly Jane Anne Broke, the daughter of his brother Capt.
+Charles Acton Broke (who had married Anna Maria Hamilton, daughter of John Hamilton of Sundrum).
+In 1882, she had married James Saumarez, 4th Baron de Saumarez, and the estates, including Shrubland Park at Coddenham, Suffolk, Broke Hall at Ipswich, and Livermore Park at Bury St Edmunds in Suffolk, thus passed into the Saumarez family.
+The inheritance made Lady de Saumarez the largest owner of London real estate in the aristocracy outside of the Duke of Westminster, which she held until the Middleton Estate, as it was known, was sold in 1921.